Azure/bicep-types-az/generated/network/microsoft.network/2018-11-01/types.md

 ## P2SVpnServerConfigurationProperties
 ### Properties
 * **etag**: string: A unique read-only string that changes whenever the resource is updated.
 * **name**: string: The name of the P2SVpnServerConfiguration that is unique within a VirtualWan in a resource group.
-This name can be used to access the resource along with Parent VirtualWan resource name.
+This name can be used to access the resource along with Paren VirtualWan resource name.
 * **p2SVpnGateways**: [SubResource](#subresource)[] (ReadOnly): Array of SubResource
 * **p2SVpnServerConfigRadiusClientRootCertificates**: [P2SVpnServerConfigRadiusClientRootCertificate](#p2svpnserverconfigradiusclientrootcertificate)[]: Radius client root certificate of P2SVpnServerConfiguration.
 * **p2SVpnServerConfigRadiusServerRootCertificates**: [P2SVpnServerConfigRadiusServerRootCertificate](#p2svpnserverconfigradiusserverrootcertificate)[]: Radius Server root certificate of P2SVpnServerConfiguration.